 ...but few realise that almost all plants, shrubs and trees, are entirely dependent on pollinating insects for their ability to reproduce and thrive.

+Plants and bees have been closely involved for over 100 million years.
 In fact, plants evolved flowers purely as a means of attracting pollinating insects, offering food for them in the form of carb-rich nectar for energy, and pollen for its essential oils and protein.

 This mutually beneficial relationship between plant and pollinators arose about 100 million years ago and underpins the entire terrestrial ecosystem, providing food sources for all animals in the food chain, including ourselves.

 Think about that – every fruit and vegetable you will ever eat, almost every medicine we require to ensure our health and every flower you will ever see is ultimately dependent on a pollinating insect to act as a sexual go-between.